alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

 ### PostgreSQL setup with Node.js

-These instructions are for deploying a Rails app with a PostgreSQL database, and can be applied to other backing services.
+These instructions are for deploying a Node.js app with a PostgreSQL database, and can be applied to other backing services.
 If you require more guidance on deploying an app with [other supported backing services](https://docs.cloud.service.gov.uk/#deploy-a-backing-or-routing-service), contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 If your app depends on a backing service such as PostgreSQL, it will need to parse the `VCAP_SERVICES` environment variable to get required details, such as service URLs and credentials.